Student Club

 Where:

-Student Ports are located in the United States Merchant Marine Academy at the New York State Maritime College, and the State Maritime Academies of Maine, Massachusetts, California and Texas.
+Student Ports are located in the following schools: California Maritime Academy, College of Charleston, Citadel, Great Lakes Academy, Keiser University, Kings Point Merchant Marine Academy, Maine Maritime Academy, Massachusetts Maritime Academy, Miami Dade College, Northeast Maritime Institute, Old Dominion University, State University of New York Maritime Academy, San Jacinto Maritime, Texas A & M, Texas Southern University, University of Miami, University of New Orleans, and University of North Florida.
 Student Ports are also located overseas.
 A Student Propeller Club Port may be established at any college where there is assured interest in merchant ships, trade, transportation, waterborne commerce and related subjects.
 There must be a senior Propeller Club Port in the locale willing to accept the responsibilities of the Student Port.
 In order for a Student Port to be established there are a series of steps necessary to insure continuing viability of the Student Port.

 Procedures